Vi45en/Pesidious/README.md

       pip install virtualenv
       ```

    1. Create the virtual environment in Python 3.6.
+Refer to this documumentation for more info [here](https://docs.python.org/3/tutorial/venv.html)

       ```sh
        virtualenv -p path\to\your\python.exe test_env
        ```
        >Note: In Windows, your Python3.6 environment is most likely to be in the following directory: `C:\Python36\Python.exe`.

+       > For

    1. Activate the test environment.